geekep/ADCSF/README.md

-# adcsf
 # ADCSF supplementary matterial #
 <update> Sat 03 Mar 2018 08:45:04 AM GMT

-This code is meant to test abnormal event detection in video.
+This code is meant to detect abnormal event detection in video (robberies, accidents, car crashes, etc).
 The intructions are divided as follows:

 1. Required dependencies